Sara Wainstein, M. Inst. G.A., UKCP

 Psychotherapy provides a safe and confidential place to talk about your thoughts and feelings.
 This can lead to an understanding of why you may be repeating destructive patterns or experiencing difficulty in relationships with family, friends and at work.

-Psychotherapy can be challenging and at times painful work but can lead to a new self-awareness, resulting in making positive changes in your life.
+Psychotherapy offers a supportive space.
+It can be challenging and at times painful work which leads to a new self-awareness, resulting in making positive changes in your life.

 Maps & Directions